Hawaiian lobelioids: Delissea

 Delissea rhytidosperma of Kauaʻi.
 Note the small knob about 1/3 of the way down the flower, one of the characters separating Delissea from Cyanea.

 Delissea is similar to Cyanea in many ways, differing primarily in the flower (with a small knob on the dorsal side) and fruit (dark purple; most Cyanea fruit are orange, though some are also purple or blue).
-It is notable in part because it has suffered so much: only three of the nine species known to science are still extant, and one of these (D. undulata) is extinct in the wild.
+It is notable in part due to its dwindling populations: only three of the nine species known to science are still extant, and one of these (D. undulata) is extinct in the wild.
 Several species are known only from type specimens collected in the late 1800s.
 Several species are very poorly known, and their status as species is questionable.
 For example, D. fallax and D. parviflora are both from Hawaiʻi and their flowers are identical; it is possible that they represent different growth forms of the same species (both Delissea and Cyanea are known to undergo changes in vegetative morphology during the lifetime of the plant).
 Delissea lauliiana was known only from the type, which was destroyed in Berlin during World War II.
-All three of these are believed to be extinct, and unless new specimens turn up there is no way to resolve questions about them.
+All three of these are believed to be extinct.